 Both parties hereto accept that, in order to provide adequate service and care to patients and to enhance the medical education of Residents and so facilitate the realization of their educational objectives, that duty hours be limited to provide a balance of patient care, clinical experience and academics.
 No Resident will be required to do more than 1 in 4 in-house call averaged over an academic rotation.
 The duty period referred to is from 1700 - 0800 hours Monday through Friday, and 0800 - 0800 hours Saturday, Sunday and statutory holidays.
 This duty period shall be referred to as “in-house-on-call” duty.
 Stipends will be pro-rated where call periods worked are less than provided herein.

-Exceptions, based on academic need or exceptional situations, will be monitored by PAIRS (RDoS) and the College of Medicine.
+Exceptions, based on academic need or exceptional situations, will be monitored by RDoS and the College of Medicine.
 Where concerns arise, discussion will be held at a Joint Consultative Committee meeting.

-There will be no prorating of these amounts for partial duty periods, and partial periods of In-House call shall not be considered in calculating the number of duty periods.
+There will be no prorating of these amounts for partial duty periods.
 Extension of hours pertaining to a critical medical situation or completion of training or service requirements will also not be considered.
-In-House-on-call duty periods that result from any leave of absence granted to any Resident pursuant to this Collective Agreement will also not be considered.
+In-House-on-call duty periods that result from any leave of absence granted to the Resident pursuant to this Collective Agreement will also not be considered.
 Extra rotations in excess of the principle of one (1) in four (4) averaged over an academic rotation will be voluntary and must have the mutual consent of the Resident and the Program Director.

-In the event that a Resident works 24 hours on/24 hours off ICU/CCU, rotations in excess of the principle of one (1) occasion in four (4)days averaged over an academic rotation, he/she will be paid a stipend of $185(effective January 1, 2016increase to $188; effective January 1, 2017 increase to $191) per occasion.
+In the event that a Resident works 24 hours on/24 hours off ICU/CCU, rotations in excess of the principle of one (1) occasion in four (4)days averaged over an academic rotation, he/she will be paid a stipend of $185(effective January 1, 2016increase to $188; effective January 1, 2017 increase to $191)per occasion.
 There will be no prorating of this stipend, and partial duty periods will not be considered.
 Extended hours resulting from a critical medical situation or completion of training or service requirements will not apply.